-cribed assault which occurred in the cou urse of my employment.
+I hereby certify that I have been physically disable described assault which occurred in the course of

 Medical attention was required.
 (If checked, have physician complete below.)
 Medical attention was not required.

-this signed statement or the physician's certificate, is grounds nt under Section 3319.16 of the Ohio Revised Code.
+▲ I understand that falsification, of either this sign for suspension or termination of employment und gned statement or the physician's certificate, is grounds er Section 3319.16 of the Ohio Revised Code.

 Date Employee's Signature

-• I have investigated this matter and attes t to the fact that this employee was assaulted.
+▲ I have investigated this matter and attest to the e fact that this employee was assaulted.

 Date Principal's Signature

-Date(s) of Absence
+▲ Date(s) of Absence

-Phy vsician's Form
+Physician's Form

-This s is to certify that
+This is to certify that

-- Employee's Name - Print
+E Employee's Name - Print

-Has been under my professional care becau ise of
+Has been under my professional care because of

-Ant icipated date for return to work is
+Anticipated date for return to work is

 Date Physician's Signature

-HR 1 Distr 1/98 ribution: (Original) Director, Human Resources (Copies)Principal, Employee,Union
+HR 1/98 Distribution: (Original) Director, Human Resources (Copies)Principal,E mployee,Union